FactiveAPI Documentation

 3. Verify your first claim

-content="The Great Wall of China is visible from space.",
+text="The Great Wall of China is visible from space."

 )